Events Look at Wildly Colored Critters, Mysterious N. Oregon Coast Lighthouse

 By Oregon Coast Beach Connection Staff

-(Cannon Beach, Oregon) – Delve into the past and present, with two unique events on the north Oregon coast.
+(Cannon Beach, Oregon) – Delve into the past and present with two unique events on the north Oregon coast.
 One is a tour of some of the strange yet wildly beautiful tidepool creatures at Cannon Beach’s Haystack Rock, while another takes you into the history of the mysterious Tillamook Rock Lighthouse.
 (Nudibranch photo above courtesy Seaside Aquarium).

 It’s high season on the entire Oregon coast, and at Cannon Beach’s Haystack Rock the Haystack Rock Awareness Program (HRAP) will be embarking upon a nudibranch safari.
-Far from the Serengeti, participants of all ages will trek through the intertidal on a search for the elusive nudibranch that can only be found at low-tide.
+Far from the Serengeti, however, participants of all ages will trek through the intertidal wilds on a search for the elusive nudibranch that can only be found at low-tide.

 The Haystack Rock Awareness Program, in its 33rd season on the beach, aims to protect, through education, the intertidal and bird ecology of the Marine Garden and National Wildlife Refuge at Haystack Rock.
 Having educated over one million visitors, HRAP aims to provide sustainability-focused educational opportunities.